JoshCru/mtrn4231_jakos/ros2_system/src/weight_detection_module/README.md

 - **Calibration delay**: The node requires ~5.5 seconds of baseline calibration on startup before producing estimates.
 Wait for `/weight_detection/calibration_status` to publish `false` before measurements are valid.
 - **Recalibration required**: If the gripper or tool changes, call the calibration service to re-establish the baseline.
 - **Fixed baseline pose**: Gripper must return to the exact joint pose where calibration occurred for accurate estimates.
-- **Known weight set**: Snapping mode assumes payloads are one of {0, 50, 100, 200, 500}g.
+- **Known weight set**: Snapping mode assumes payloads are one of {0, 50, 100, 200, 500} grams.
 For arbitrary weights, disable snapping for more accurate continuous estimates.